gsi-upm/senpy/docs/plugins.rst

 Developing new plugins
 ----------------------
+This document describes how to develop a new analysis plugin.
+For an example of conversion plugins, see :doc:`conversion`.

 Each plugin represents a different analysis process.There are two types of files that are needed by senpy for loading a plugin:

 - Definition file, has the ".senpy" extension.